Proudly Serving Buffalo, Orchard Park, Tonawanda, Amherst, Cheektowaga, and Niagara Falls

 If you were involved in a car accident in the last three years that was not your fault and caused you to be injured and/or suffer financially, then it’s likely we can help you start a claim.
 Compensation can help you get back to where you were before your injury.
 Whether that’s helping you cover the costs of your injury, allowing you to get treatment needed to aid your recovery, or providing you with the funds to adapt your home or car if you’ve suffered from a serious injury.

 A person can recover damages for their vehicle, medical expenses, and economic loss including missed time from work or missed business opportunities.
-They can also recover non-economic damages, which are pain and suffering damages.
+Economic loss includes the cost of future medical expenses.
+In cases that involve permanent injuries, the cost of future medical expenses can be a great burden that may force you to choose between getting treatment and making rent.
+Many attorneys underestimate the cost of future medical care, don’t make that mistake.
+After economic damages, can also recover non-economic damages, which are pain and suffering damages.

 Your attorney’s duty is to first determine what damages a person may be entitled to.
 Then, the job becomes recovering those damages.
 People who proceed without an attorney have a tendency to miss, undervalue, or accidentally exclude certain allowable damages.